shaanchanchani/Sideview-Cow-System/README.md

 3) `cow_model_key`: String specifyig which CNN set and cow model to use.

 The following keys are supported for `cow_model_key`:

-- `channel_3` : the original structural model with DLC CNNs Liu trained using data from just the IP camera
+- `channel_3` : the original structural model with DLC CNNs Liu trained using data from just the IP camera.
+The snapshots for these DLC models are located in `cow_v3rgb-20191008` and `cow_v3diff-20191008`.

-- `merge` : the original structural model with DLC CNNs Liu trained using data from all three cameras (IP, DVR, GoPro)
+- `merge` : the original structural model with DLC CNNs Liu trained using data from all three cameras (IP, DVR, GoPro).
+The snapshots for these DLC models are located in `cow_3_data_v3-He-2019-10-08` and `cow_3_data_dif_v3-He-2019-10-08`.

-- `merge_underbelly` : structural model with an underbelly point with DLC CNNs I trained using data from all three cameras (IP, DVR, GoPro)
+- `merge_underbelly` : structural model with an underbelly point with DLC CNNs I trained using data from all three cameras (IP, DVR, GoPro).
+The snapshots for these DLC models are located in `cow_3_data_v4-Underbelly-Shaan-2023-11-24` and `cow_3_data_dif_v4-Underbelly-Shaan-2023-11-24`.

-Here's an edited and revised version of the README section:

 ## System Breakdown